Pendfin/Blockstuff/h2_pubkey_Perttu.md

   - Cryptographic demands for swecure pseudo-random sequence are: it looks random,unpredictability, not reproducerable

- Source: Rosenbaum, K 2019.
-Grokking Bitcoin.
-Manning Publications (https://learning.oreilly.com/library/view/grokking-bitcoin/9781617294648/)

 ### Chapter 2.
 Cryptographic hash functions and digital signatures by Kalle Rosenbaum
 Chapter 2 of Rosenbaum's book Grokking Bitcoin (Rosenbaum, K 2019.
 Grokking Bitcoin.
 Manning Publications (https://learning.oreilly.com/library/view/grokking-bitcoin/9781617294648/) presents a simplified examples of consepts of blockchain, hash, hash function, digital signature, public and secret key.
 In the it presents dilemma of security vs. usabilility (in large sense of usability).
 Most secure ways of keeping e.g. your private key safe are the most inconvinient ways.
 Source: Rosenbaum, K 2019.
 Grokking Bitcoin.
 Manning Publications (https://learning.oreilly.com/library/view/grokking-bitcoin/9781617294648/)

-#### Some bullet point
+#### Some bullet points
   - Cookien token - you can create your own cryptocurrency - simplified approach to Bitcoin
   - cryptorgraphic hash = digital fingerprint, one of the main
   - hash - and hash function  - hash is fingerprint or a unique stamp which is created with hash function.
 Hash function is mathematic algorithm to convert your data to hash.
 Which is though almost always unique.